 Read about the Logical Reasoning section.

-Read about the Analytical Reasoning section.
+Read about the Analytical Reasoning section (leaving in August 2024)

 Read about the Reading Comprehension section.